Services and formats

-Especially with proofreading and copy-editing, having sight of the work (or a visual sample, along with a description of the extent of the finished article) helps to achieve a fair and accurate quotation.
+Particularly with proofreading and copy-editing, having sight of the work (or a visual sample, along with a description of the extent of the finished article) helps to achieve a fair and accurate quotation.
 It is also useful to learn something of the background to the project and to be aware of the final output format (including the processes involved, if being printed).
-In addition, it is important to submit your documents to me at a stage when you know that they have been completely signed-off and will not undergo any further authors' changes following proofreading, to avoid the risk of unchecked errors slipping through afterwards.
-And finally, it is vital that timeframes and deadlines are mutually agreed and understood.
+In addition, it is important to submit your documents to me at a stage when you know that they have been completely signed-off and will not undergo any further authors‘ changes following proofreading, to avoid the risk of unchecked errors slipping through afterwards.
+And finally, it is necessary that timeframes and deadlines are mutually agreed and understood.

 The accuracy of your content reflects its quality.
 So it makes absolute sense to have your hard work independently checked/enhanced, prior to publication, rather than leaving it to chance.